Skip to content

 What is a Major Research Paper (MRP)?

-The MRP is your project/non-thesis required by the Graduate School to receive your Master of Science in International Affairs and Global Enterprise.
-It is designed to be the culminating written project of your master's career and will be kept on file with the department for our accreditation purposes.
-Most students will complete this paper as part of their Capstone course (IAGE 6900).
-Students are strongly encouraged to expand on a paper they've written earlier in the program.
-Ideally, the paper should address a business, management, or legal topic explored from a socio-cultural or political economy context and drawing from different disciplines.
+The MRP is your project/non-thesis requirement for the MIAGE program.
+This project is required by the Graduate School to receive your degree.
+The MRP is designed to be the culminating written project of your master's career.
+Most students will complete this task as part of their Capstone course (IAGE 6900).
+Ideally, the project should address an international business, management, or legal topic explored from a socio-cultural or political economy context.
+Depending on the framework of your research question, one or two areas of knowledge will likely, and appropriately, receive more emphasis than the others--but do not exclude the others entirely.

 Major Research Paper Alternatives

-Two such acceptable alternatives to a traditional research paper are a Policy Analysis/Memo and a Project Plan or Business Plan.
+Since MIAGE is a non-thesis program, there are two alternatives to writing a standard research paper: a Policy Analysis Report or a Project/Business Plan.
 Neither of these alternatives is easier than a traditional research paper.
-These are simply different forms of scholarship that allow students to pursue the culminating project (MRP) that best represents their academic achievements and helps prepare them for their careers.
+These are simply different forms of scholarship that allow students to pursue the culminating project (MRP) that best represents their academic achievements and helps prepare them for their future careers.

 Major Research Paper Proposal